DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 - BE CAREFUL WITH THIS.
 - This can lead to problems where the player can possibly miss understanding a certain mechanic if they take one path vs another.
+- The player can also get lost if there is no obvious indication of progression.

+# Levels as Teachers

+Through the game's level design, the player learns about the game's mechanics.

+Whenever you introduce